Welcome to my teaching portfolio.

 Fabric Portraits

-After learning about the genre blending work of Bisa Butler, students created either self portraits, or portraits of loved ones as gifts.
-During this project students discussed gender, race, color and contrast; and learned a variety of hand and machine sewing techniques.
+After learning about the genre blending work of Bisa Butler, students created self portraits and portraits of loved ones.
+During this project students used Butler’s work as an access point to discussing issues surrounding race and gender, learned hand and machine sewing techniques, and discussed aesthetics (contrast, patterns and color).

 Pinewood Derby